 When it comes to studying for the CISSP exam, you have three choices:

-(ISC)2 delivers training programs to get your ready for the CISSP exam.
+(ISC)2 delivers training programs to get you ready for the CISSP exam.
 They have also partnered with other companies to provide official training materials like a CISSP official study guide and CISSP official (ISC)2 practice tests.
 Some candidates prefer the official training programs.
 However, others feel that the (ISC)2 programs present too much information.
 That is, they give equal weight to all concepts and topics, even though they aren’t equally covered on the exam.

 Several review providers on the market offer CISSP training courses that teach you everything you need to pass the exam.
 The prices and coverage of the study materials, so I’ve included some reviews of popular courses below.
 Although they’re all a little different, most training courses come with CISSP sample questions, CISSP notes, and timed practice exams.
 Students may have the option of in-person training or CISSP online training.
 Plus, you will find that some companies have CISSP boot camp programs that provide intense study sessions over a relativity short amount of time.

 Before you take the CISSP exam, you should download and review the Certification Exam Outline from (ISC)2.
-Really, this is the best CISSP study guide PDF because it comes directly from (ISC)2.

 However, be careful with sites that claim to have a free CISSP practice exam or sites that advertise a CISSP test dump.
 The exam changes from time to time, so I wouldn’t waste my time with this outdated content.